g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - tree: Displays a tree.
 The argument is an array of arrays containing the names of the nodes in the tree (first by row, then by column)
     [See here for more information on tree layouts and nodes!](trees-and-tree-customization.md)

-- upgrade-tree: Displays a of upgrades from this layer.
-The argument is an array of arrays containing the ids of the upgrades in the tree (first by row, then by column)
+- upgrade-tree, buyable-tree, clickable-tree: Displays a tree of upgrades/buyables/clickables from this layer.
+The argument is an array of arrays containing the ids of the upgrade/etc in the tree (first by row, then by column).
+A tree can only have one type of component in it.

 - toggle: A toggle button that toggles a bool value.
 The argument is a pair that identifies the location in player of the bool to toggle, e.g. `[layer, id]`. 'layer' also affects the color of the toggle.